Accounting policies

 Write-downs are recognised for inventory risks resulting from duration of storage, impaired recoverability, etc. If the reasons for the recognition of the write-downs no longer apply, they are reversed, but subject to a limit such that the carrying amount of the asset is no higher than its cost.

 Receivables and revenue from construction contracts are recognised according to the stage of completion (percentage-of-completion method).
 The percentage of completion is the proportion of contract costs incurred up to the reporting date compared to the total estimated contract costs as at the reporting date (cost-to-cost method).
 Under the percentage-of-completion method, construction contracts are measured at the amount of the contract costs incurred to date plus the pro rata profit earned according to the percentage of completion.
 If it is probable that the total contract costs will exceed the contract revenue, the expected loss is immediately recognised as an expense in the financial year in which the loss becomes apparent.
-If the contract costs incurred and the profit and loss recognised exceed the advances received, the excess is recognised as an asset under trade receivables.
-If the advances received exceed the capitalised costs and recognised profit and loss, the excess is recognised as a liability under other liabilities.
+If the contract costs incurred and the profit and loss recognised exceed the progress billings, the excess is recognised as an asset under trade receivables (see note ).
+If the progress billings exceed the capitalised costs and recognised profit and loss, the excess is recognised as a liability under other liabilities (see note ).

 If the outcome of a construction contract cannot be reliably estimated, the likely achievable revenue is recognised up to the amount of the costs incurred.
 Contract costs are recognised as an expense in the period in which they are incurred.
 Variations in the contract work, claims and incentive payments are recognised if they are likely to result in revenue and their amount can be reliably estimated.

-In the first period in which they are recognised, trade receivables categorised as loans and receivables (LaR) – with the exception of construction contracts with a net credit balance due from customers – are carried at fair value including directly attributable transaction costs.
+In the first period in which they are recognised, trade receivables categorised as loans and receivables (LaR) are carried at fair value including directly attributable transaction costs.
 In subsequent periods they are measured at amortised cost using the effective interest method.
 Appropriate valuation allowances are recognised for identifiable individual risks.
 Low-interest or non-interest-bearing receivables due in more than one year are carried at their present value.

 Cash and cash equivalents